13

 • 2

 I guess "reserved for future use" is the best answer I'm going to get.
 Though the existing symbols are plenty for extensibility; if they need a new bracket, they could use !( for example.
-Nov 10, 2009 at 19:25
+Commented Nov 10, 2009 at 19:25

 6